-Under alternative 1, PWC use would be allowed at the national lakeshore from the western boundary of the national lakeshore to the east end of Miners Beach, which would be the same as currently allowed under the 2005 Special Regulation for PWC Use at Pictured Rocks National Lakeshore.
+Under alternatives 1 and 4, PWC use would be allowed at the national lakeshore between the western boundary of the national lakeshore near Sand Point to the east end of Miners Beach, which would be the same as currently allowed under the 2005 Special Regulation for PWC Use at Pictured Rocks National Lakeshore.
 PWC use would be prohibited at the national lakeshore under alternative 3, and visitors within wilderness areas would have the same opportunities to experience solitude and quiet as under current conditions.
-Alternatives 1 and 3 would not have impacts on wilderness.
+Alternatives 1, 3, and 4 would not have impacts on wilderness.